ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 Before Portworx is installed in your cluster, a number of checks are performed to verify the information that you provided on the Portworx service page of the {{site.data.keyword.cloud_notm}} catalog.
 If one of these checks fails, the status of the Portworx service is changed to **Provision failure**.
 You cannot see the details of what check failed or what information is missing to complete the installation.

 {: tsResolve}
 Follow this guide to start troubleshooting your Portworx installation and to verify the information that you entered in the {{site.data.keyword.cloud_notm}} catalog.
+If you find information that you entered incorrectly or you must change the setup of your cluster, correct the information or the cluster setup.
+Then, create a new Portworx service instance to restart the installation.

 ### Step 1: Verifying the {{site.data.keyword.cloud_notm}} catalog information
 {: #px-verify-catalog}